Introduction

 The gyroscope, on the other hand, measures rotation:

-Let's try to identify what values will correlate with our gestures.
+Let's try to identify what values will correlate with our motion gestures on Android.
 Obviously, in the accelerometer (meaning the linear accelerometer), X and Y values will highly describe the gestures.
 The accelerometer's Z value is unlikely to be affected by our gestures.

 As for the gyroscope sensor, it seems that only the Z axis is slightly affected by the gestures.
 However, to simplify implementation, we propose not including that value.
 In this case, our gesture detector will recognize moving the phone not only in the hand but also along a horizontal, on the table, for example.
 This is presumably not too big a problem.